Regulation 11 – Training employees

 The list above is not exhaustive.
 On a case-by-case basis the BCO and their manager (or other agreed person) may agree criteria or measures that are appropriate to the outcome they are seeking to achieve.

-A record of training outcomes should be retained to contribute to the BCO’s next annual competency assessment as required by regulation 10.
-A record of training undertaken is a core component of the assessment process.
+A record of training outcomes should be retained to contribute to the BCO’s next two-yearly competency assessment as required by regulation 10.
+A record of training undertaken over the competency assessment cycle is a core component of the assessment process.

 Supervising employees under training